LuisAlejandro/agoras/docs/credentials/whatsapp.rst

 | Recipient Number       | --recipient               | All messaging actions          |
 +------------------------+---------------------------+--------------------------------+

 **Important**: Run ``agoras whatsapp authorize`` first to store your credentials securely.
-After authorization, you can use post, video, contact, location, document, audio, and template actions without providing access token and phone number ID each time.
+After authorization, you can use post, video, and template actions without providing access token and phone number ID each time.

 **Note**: The recipient phone number must be provided with each message action as it varies per message.
 It is not stored during authorization.